 Philharmonia Orchestra: The Sound Exchange [2002-2003]

 In 2002/3 the Access and Education Department of the Philharmonia Orchestra developed orchestral and internet resources with the MTI Research Centre.
 The Philharmonia is resident in Leicester.
 This large-scale collaboration was funded by the Arts Council of England as part of the orchestra's stabilisation.
-There were several large elements, supervised by Andrew Hugill, with support from MTI Research Centre members and MTI students and in collaboration with Dr Aladdin Ayesh of DMU's Computer Science Department.
+There were several large elements, supervised by Andrew Hugill, with support from MTI Research Centre members and MTI students and in collaboration with Dr Aladdin Ayesh of DMU's School of Computer and Informatics Science.